SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 You can also use somethig called destructuring.

-The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into separate values.

 The `Object.entries()` method returns an array of arrays of a given object's own `[ key , value ]` pairs.

-In the for of loop we declare our **key** and **value** variables.
+In the for-of loop in the example below we declare our **key** and **value** variables.

-After destructuring in the first iteration `key` will be equal to `name` and `value` will be equal to "John Smith".
+After the first iteration `key` variable will be equal to name and `value` variable will be equal to "John Smith".

-In the second iteration of the loop `key` will be equal to `age` and `value` will be equal to `28`.
+On the second iteration of the loop `key` will be equal to age and `value` will be equal to 28.

 ```js live
 let assocArr = {};